onikolaiev/ado.core/docs/Remove-ADOWorkItemTag.md

 ```

 ### -PassThru
-Return supplied tag identifier if no body returned.
+Return identifier when no body.

 ```yaml
 Type: SwitchParameter